 \subsection{The explicit expression of solutions}

-Using the theta functions to express the exact multi elliptic-breather solution $u^{[N]}( x,t)$ is our main purpose in this subsection.
-Firstly, we use the theta functions to express $\lambda(z)$, which is useful in the studies of exact expressions for $u^{[N]}(x,t)$.
+Using theta functions to express the exact solution $u^{[N]}( x,t)$ is our primary purpose in this subsection.
+Firstly, we use the theta functions to express $\lambda(z)$, which is useful in studying the exact expressions for $u^{[N]}(x,t)$.